Himalayan Cat Health Issues: Common Disease, Symptoms and Treatment Guide

 Adult-onset:

 These diseases occur several times in cats in adulthood.
 Cardiomyopathy is one of the most common diseases in the Himalayas.
-Cats with high blood pressure become more difficult to treat in HCM.
+Cats with high blood pressure become more difficult to treat in HCM (Hypertrophic cardiomyopathy).

 Symptoms